Most San Mateo County Park Services are Open

 Pescadero Creek Park and Memorial Park remain closed as Park staff and CALFIRE assess the impacts of the CZU Lightning Complex fire on Pescadero Creek Park and develop plans to repair and restore the area.
 This effort will take many months to complete.
 Sam McDonald Park reopened on Wednesday, November 25.

 Read the latest message from San Mateo County Parks Director, Nicholas Calderon:

 All reservations are canceled through April 1, 2021.
 Reservations are still being accepted for future dates.
 The reservations phone line at (650) 363-4021 will be available Monday through Thursday to leave messages regarding reservations and cancellations.
 Park staff will monitor email and phone messages and respond as appropriate in a timely manner.

 All events are canceled until further notice.
-This includes Bicycle Sunday.

 The Parks main office in Redwood City is closed until further notice